 - Select a language for communication.
 Review the Welcome page, terms, and conditions, and click Continue.
 At last, click Done.

 Google Ad Manager will send you notifications after 30 days from the date you sign-up for billing features about your charges via an invoice.
-You can view the invoice after completion of a month by clicking on the Billing > Invoices, and View invoices.
+You can view the invoice after the completion of a month by clicking on the Billing > Invoices, and View invoices.

 The server displays the status of your payment as Open and Due.
 If you have status with Due and fail to pay the fee within the specified time, Google will stop serving ads and the UI will display error messages while setting up additional line items, creatives, etc.